leonvanzyl/nextjs-vibe-starter-kit/project/RULES.md

 - If no clear pattern exists, use Context7 to retrieve the latest technical documentation (e.g., Next.js, shadcn, Langchain, Langgraph, NextAuth, Drizzle ORM) before implementing.
 - Prefer reusing or installing existing components over building from scratch.
 - If a shadcn component is suitable, run the install command to add it instead of building from scratch.

+# Deployment

+- When asked to deploy the app, first run build to ensure that everything compiles correctly.
+- When asked to deploy the app, run the vercel command to do so.